vicsanga/Postre/README.md

 # POSTRE
 POSTRE: Prediction Of STRuctural variant Effects
 <h2>IMPORTANT: POSTRE update in progress</h2>
-A new version of POSTRE has been uploaded, very similar with the previous one but with some changes.
+A new version of POSTRE has been uploaded.
+The new version is very similar with the previous one but with some changes and new functionalities have been added.
 During this week the tutorial videos will be updated.
 <h2> </h2>
 <br>